allegroflare/allegro_flare/README.md

 Current version - Development on v0.8.5

-AllegroFlare is an C++ framework based on the Allegro 5 game programming library.
-All of the regular functionality of Allegro remains intact with AllegroFlare, but now with an expanded feature set and tons of cool stuff.
-Using the framework makes for fast and fun development, or, you can cherry-pick any of the fantastic classes and functions provided by AllegroFlare and use them in your vanilla Allegro program.
+AllegroFlare is a C++ application toolkit that extends the functionality of the Allegro 5 game programming library.
+Every part of the existing Allegro 5 library remains intact when using AllegroFlare.
+AllegroFlare also includes an optional Framework class that makes for fast and fun development, or, you can cherry-pick any of the fantastic classes and functions provided by AllegroFlare without using the framework at all.

 Simple Example
 ============